ShivamPsit/projects/README.md

 # projects
-All project o n which I have practiced
+All project on which I have practiced